 If you find yourself in either situation, you will need to send an email from your uchastings.edu email account to email@example.com.
-The email must come from your UC Hastings email account and must include the five digit number of the section you want to waitlist.
-The Records Office will manually add you to the waitlist.
-Be sure to do this before your waitlist appointment so that you can be added to the waitlist as soon as your appointment begins.
+The email must come from your College of the Law email account and must include the five digit number of the section you want to waitlist.
+The Registrar’s Office will manually add you to the waitlist.

 “Automatic” Waitlist?
 What’s that?

 During the registration period, there are a handful of courses that have an “automatic” waitlist.
-Students cannot register themselves for these courses on WebAdvisor; waitlisting is the only option.
-The Records Office will email a list of these classes each semester; it is also noted in the Course Comments section on WebAdvisor (accessed by clicking the course title).
+Students cannot register themselves for these courses on Self-Service; waitlisting is the only option.

 How do I add a course I’m Waitlisted for?

-Check the Registration Calendar for the first date that the Records Office will begin offering available seats to those on the waitlist.
+Check the Registration Calendar for the first date that the Registrar’s Office will begin offering available seats to those on the waitlist.
 The first date will be the date that seats are offered on a WEEKLY basis.
 The second date is the date that seats will be offered on a DAILY basis.
 Students will not be given permission to add available seats in waitlisted courses prior to the first date.
-Email notices of available seats will be sent to your UC Hastings email account, and you will be able to accept these spaces on WebAdvisor.
+Email notices of available seats will be sent to your College of the Law email account only, and you will be able to accept these spaces on Self-Service.

 For Weekly Waitlisting, waitlist seats are offered weekly.
-Emails are sent at 4:00 PM every Monday.
-Students have until 3:00 PM on Friday to register for the course.
+Emails are sent at 3 PM every Monday and Wednesday.
+Students have until 3:00 PM to register for the course (refer to the email for the deadline).
 Only students who receive an email have permission to add the course.